rpanchyk/ssh-tunnel-manager/README.md

 This project is aimed to instantiate a reliable SSH tunnel.
-It can be used to create a link to your private machine (for example, behind the NAT) through the public machine (server available from the internet).
+It can be used to create a link to your private machine (for example, behind the NAT) from outside world through the public machine (server available from the internet).

 ![ssh tunnel](docs/ssh-tunnel.png)